ravbhatnagar/azure-resource-manager-rpc/Resource Provider API v2.0.md

 <div id='client-req-timeout-id'/>
 #### Client Request Timeout

-Requests proxied to the resource provider are made with a client timeout of 20 seconds (with a possible exception to 40-60 seconds, with pre-approval from CSM team).
-If request take more than 1 minute please consider using asynchronous request/response pattern.
+Requests proxied to the resource provider are made with a client timeout of 60 seconds.
+If request take more than 60 seconds please consider using asynchronous request/response pattern.

 The resource provider must respond within that time interval or the client will receive a 504 (timeout) error code and will not see the response from the RP.

 <div id='req-throttle-id'/>
 #### Request Throttling

-The resource provider should not need to throttle requests as the Resource Provider Front Door (RP-FD) will handle this responsibility.

-By default, Frontdoor throttles requests based on subscription id.
-The limits are 1200 PUT/POST/PATCH/DELETE requests per hour per node, and 15,000 GET requests per hour per node.
+ARM provides subscription level throttling.
+More details on these limits can be found [here] (https://azure.microsoft.com/en-us/documentation/articles/azure-subscription-service-limits/#overview)

 <div id='common-api-res-details-id'/>
 ### Common API Response Details